matthewwall/weewx-klimalogg/readme.txt

   Remove the [[StandardReport]] section of [StdReport] if it exists.
 The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.

+Reading of historical records

+The Klimalogg Pro can store over 50,000 records.
+If the logger is full it can take some time to download the records.
+For example, on a Raspberry Pi 1B, reading 51143 records took 15 hours.
+Systems with faster I/O will probably take considerably less time.